arobson/rabbot/README.md

 I can't recommend this book highly enough; understanding the patterns will provide you with the conceptual tools need to be successful.

 ## Contributing
-PRs with insufficient coverage, broken tests or deviation from the style will not be accepted.
+PRs that don't include tests, break existing tests or deviate from the style will not be accepted.
+I _highly_ recommend installing an [Editor Config](http://editorconfig.org/) plugin for your editor/IDE of choice.

 ### Behavior & Integration Tests
 PRs should include modified or additional test coverage in both integration and behavioral specs.
 Integration tests assume RabbitMQ is running on localhost with guest/guest credentials and the consistent hash exchange plugin enabled.
 You can enable the plugin with the following command: